BACK TO NORMAL?

 The HSE recognise change as a key stressor, so it is no wonder that when faced with such radical and sudden change that many of us will start to struggle.
 In fact, it would be unusual if we didn’t.

-Beyond observing the guidance, the pandemic is out of our personal control, however what is not out of our control is taking measures to mitigate the psychological impact on us and others.
+What is not out of our control is taking measures to mitigate the psychological impact on us and others.

 THE PSYCHOLOGICAL CHALLENGE